 TEXAS TRUCK ACCIDENT STATISTICS

-- 543 fatal crashes
+- 543 fatal crashes,

-- 613 fatalities
+- 613 total fatalities,

-- 1,124 suspected serious crashes
+- 1,124 suspected serious crashes,

-- 1,471 suspected serious injuries
+- 1,471 suspected serious injuries,

-- 5,639 possible injury crashes
+- 5,639 possible injury crashes; and

-- 8,937 possible injuries
+- 8,937 possible injuries.

-WHAT CAN AN ATTORNEY DO FOR ME?
+WHAT MAY A TRUCK ACCIDENT LAWYER DO FOR ME?

 Dealing with injuries after a trucking accident is hard enough as it is, and figuring out how to file a lawsuit on top of that only makes your recovery more difficult.
-If you’ve been injured in a trucking accident, you may want to consider contacting an attorney, who may:
+If you’ve been injured in a Texas trucking accident, you may want to consider contacting an attorney, who may:

 Assist You in Determining Liability